brianmallari/Massachusetts-General-Hospital-SYNTHETIC-DATA/README.md

-This project includes some exploratory analysis and dashboarding on synthetic patient data related to Massachusetts General Hospital using different technologies.
+This project includes some exploratory analysis and dashboarding of synthetic patient data related to Massachusetts General Hospital using different technologies.